Murders of Lesley Howell and Trevor Buchanan: Philippines scam

-Murder confession
+Murder confession and convictions

-In 2009, Howell confessed his role in the murders to elders in his church, who urged him to inform police.
-He pleaded guilty to the murders on 18 November 2010 and was sentenced to life imprisonment, with a minimum 21-year jail term before possibility of release.
+In 2009, Colin confessed his role in the murders to elders in his church, who urged him to inform police.
+He pleaded guilty to the murders on 18 November 2010 and was sentenced to life imprisonment, with a minimum term of 21 years before he could be considered for release.

-His former lover Hazel (née Elkin, formerly married to Trevor Buchanan, married David Stewart after seven-year relationship with Howell) claimed in court that she acted under duress, but was found guilty of the murders of Lesley Howell and Trevor Buchanan in March 2011 and sentenced to life imprisonment with a minimum term of 18 years.
-The trial judge stated that Hazel Stewart could have prevented Buchanan's death.
+Hazel (née Elkin), who later married David Stewart after a seven-year relationship with Colin, claimed in court that she had acted under duress.
+She was found guilty of the murders of Lesley and Trevor in March 2011 and sentenced to life imprisonment with a minimum term of 18 years.
+The trial judge stated that Hazel could have prevented Trevor's death.

-Police investigators were later criticised for having overlooked some facts, most notably that the driver's window was open and that Buchanan's leg was hanging out of the open car door; in addition, a witness had told police that Howell had previously tried to murder his wife.
+Police investigators were later criticised for having overlooked several facts, most notably that the driver's window was open and that Trevor's leg was hanging out of the open car door; in addition, a witness had told police that Colin had previously attempted to murder his wife.

-On 17 May 2011 Howell pleaded guilty to sexually assaulting nine female patients in his surgery over a period of several years.
-He was consequently stripped of his National Health Service pension.
+On 17 May 2011, Colin pleaded guilty to sexually assaulting nine female patients in his surgery over a period of several years.
+He was subsequently stripped of his National Health Service pension.